The Robber Hotzenplotz: The Robber Hotzenplotz

 The smart robber Hotzenplotz attacks Kasperl's Grandmother and steals her coffee grinder, which is very valuable to her as it was a gift from Kasperl and Seppel.
-Moreover, the coffee grinder plays her favorite song “May Makes Everything Anew” while turning the crank.
-Kasperl and Seppel try to catch the robber Hotzenplotz, as they do not think that police officer Alois Dimpfelmoser is capable of catching Hotzenplotz.
-They procure a wooden box, fill it with sand, bore a tiny hole on the bottom and stuff it with a match to find out where Hotzenplotz lives by leaving a trail of sand.
+Moreover, the coffee grinder plays her favorite song "May Makes Everything Anew" while turning the crank.
+Kasperl and Seppel plan to catch the robber Hotzenplotz, as they do not think that local police officer Alois Dimpfelmoser is capable of doing so.
+They procure a wooden box, fill it with sand, bore a tiny hole in the bottom and stuff it with a match to find out where Hotzenplotz lives by leaving a trail of sand.
 After carrying the wooden box into the forest as a fake gold transport, Hotzenplotz appears immediately and takes it.
 At the same time, Kasperl and Seppel pull out the match and get themselves to safety.

-Trusting that there is gold in the wooden box, the robber brings it to his den.
-However, once Hotzenplotz discovers Kasperl and Seppel's trick, he creates a second track with the remaining sand from the wooden box.
+Trusting that there is gold in the box, the robber brings it to his den.
+However, once Hotzenplotz discovers Kasperl and Seppel's trick, he creates a second track with the remaining sand from the box.
 As soon as Kasperl and Seppel find the second track, they decide to separate, and in order to deceive Hotzenplotz, they switch their hats.
 As they follow the trails separately, Hotzenplotz captures them one after the other.
 Kasperl begins playing the fool, so Hotzenplotz sells him to the wizard Petrosilius Zwackelmann.
 In the meantime, Seppel has to work for Hotzenplotz in his den, and in a fit of cruel fun Hotzenplotz throws Kasperl's hat into the hearth fire.

 Zwackelmann needs a servant who peels his potatoes, as he is not able to peel them with magic.
 Kasperl continues playing the fool so that Zwackelmann gets very angry and thinks that it is a proof that Kasperl is too stupid to discover his magic secrets.
 In the night, Kasperl tries to escape from the wizard's castle of the wizard, but finds that is impossible to get past the ground's perimeter owing to Zwackelmann's magical wards.